-Later on, the air is released and the tool is ready to perform its function flawlessly.
+Later on, the air is released, and the tool is ready to perform its function flawlessly.
 The pressure produced by the compressor is extremely important bearing in mind that for certain applications you need certain amount of air pressure.

 Question: Do I need an air compressor with an air tank?

 Air compressors which aren’t comprised of air storage tanks are forced to work constantly in order to produce compressed air and inevitably they heat up.

 When it comes to an air compressor with an air storage tank, it makes noise only when it operates i.e. when it compresses air.
-When a certain level of air presure is achieved in the tank, it stops operating.
+When a certain level of air pressure is achieved in the tank, it stops operating.